 Importance of Replacing Missing Teeth

 Missing teeth will lead to many problems with your health, speech, and oral health.
-It is extremely important to replace missing teeth to prevent long term damage and future problems.
+It is extremely important to replace your teeth to prevent long-term damage and future problems.

-Once a tooth is lost, the bone begins to deteriorate.
-The longer the area is exposed, the more likely the bone is to suffer significant loss and for gum disease to occur.
+Once a tooth is lost, the underlying jawbone begins to deteriorate.
+The longer the area is exposed, the more likely the bone is to suffer significant loss.
+Untreated tooth loss will also increase your risk for gum disease and gum recession.

 Types of Dental Bridges We Offer